 Personal Protective Equipment (PPE)

-UC Riverside uses Assessment (LHAT) to identify and communicate hazards present in the laboratory or research area.
-Once hazards are identified, laboratory members can take appropriate Personal Protective Equipment (PPE) training and print a voucher to be exchanged for PPE.
+UC Riverside uses the Laboratory Hazard Assessment Tool (LHAT ) to identify and communicate hazards present in the laboratory or research area.
+Once hazards are identified, laboratory members must review and acknowledge the laboratory hazard assessment, complete a Personal Protective Equipment (PPE) training module via LHAT, and print a voucher to be exchanged for PPE.

 Where is Environmental Health & Safety (EH&S)?

-EH&S Building is located at the top of Linden Street, next to TAPS.
+EH&S Building is located at the intersection of Pentland Way and Linden Street, next to the Transportation and Parking Services (TAPS) office.
 Location Map